-The Operational Risk Committee's ("ORC") purpose is to assist the Board and the ExCo by providing oversight of Bank policies and management activities relating to the identification, assessment, measurement, monitoring and management of the Bank's operational risk.
-Further the ORC is responsible for all aspects of operational risk.
-This Committee focuses on regulatory risks and operational risks of the Bank, and shared services units, and oversees and supports the Bank's objectives regarding operational risk.
-The responsibilities of the Operational Risk Committee are set out in its Charter and it generally meets at least monthly.
+The Operational Risk Committee is responsible for all aspects of operational risk.
+This Committee focuses on operational risks of the Group, and shared services units, and oversees and supports the Bank's objectives regarding operational risk.
+The responsibilities of the Operational Risk Committee are set out in its Charter and it generally it meets at least monthly.